 Here are some of the popular G35 sway bars available:

-A strut brace (or strut bar) sits between the top of your strut suspension mounts.
+A strut bar sits between the top of your strut suspension mounts.
 This increases stiffness of your G35’s chassis between the strut towers, which can flex during very aggressive cornering.

 Strut bars also have a cosmetic appeal.
 Some of the best G35 strut bars we’ve found are from: